Karen-Benites/todo-app-main/README.md

 </form>
 ```

+css: an example of implementing dark theme styles with existing css classes.

 ```css: an example of implementing dark theme styles with existing css classes.
 .dark-theme .task__dashboard, .dark-theme .task__summary{
     box-shadow: 0px 35px 50px -15px rgba(0, 0, 0, 0.50);
 }
 ```

+js: A single function example used in many other functions and event listeners

 ```js: A single function example used in many other functions and event listeners
 function createElementWithClass(type, className, textContent = "") {